helloweb-slavisa/zadatak/README.md

 Rail timetable application
 ==================
-Used tools:
-1. HTML 5
-2. CSS 3
-3. Bootstrap 4
-4. Javasript
-5.	jQuery
-6. Ajax
-7.	json file
+Used tools:HTML 5, CSS 3,	Bootstrap 4, Javasript, jQuery,	Ajax,	json file.
 The Json file contains all information about existing lines, which can be viewed in the menu all lines.
 In the departure search menu, we can look map of all the routes with all destinations (from Kraljevo - Krusevac - Cuprija - Lapovo - Belgrade - Sabac - Valjevo - Cacak to Kraljevo)